HL7/fhir-pacio-adi/input/pagecontent/content_type_overview.md

 #### Utilizing Minimally Structured Documents

-The ADI document types follow an approach which supports the minimal amount of required structured data.
-Under this approach, the full source form of the document is always included in the initial section of the Composition.
-This source form section is identified using the same type code as the document itself (in section.code).
+The ADI document types follow an approach which initially supports the minimal amount of required structured data.
+Under this approach, the native Source Form of the document is always included in the initial section of the Composition.
+The Source Form section is identified using the same type code as the document itself (in section.code).
+The Source Form Section includes the Binary represenation (The Source Form entry) of the source document information as it was operated on by individuals involved in the completion of the document.
+The Source Form Entry also may include additional machine processable data about the jurisdiction associated with the Source Form, its copyright holder, or other identifying information use as a Source Form designation established by the local jurisdiction, such as "Louisiana LaPOST".

 This approach ensures that all of the information in the document is available to support human readability.
 Subsequent sections include information from the source document which are required in machine readable format to enable additional processes of that information.
 Only information required by document receivers to be available as structured data needs to be included in machine processable format.

 This structure is common to all ADI document types.
-The original source form of the document must alway be included in the body of the document.
+The original Source Form of the document must alway be included in the body of the document.
 Requirements for inclusion of additional machine processable data depend on:
 * the form of advance healthcare directive document
 * the ADI content type
 * the readiness of document recipients to perform data processing on included content